Willow

 Zone 3+

-No shipping to CA
+No shipping to the Western US

 Willows at BOB Spring 2023 - a current listing of all the willow species under evaluation at Barred Owl Brook Farm.